andrewheiss/a19-regional-spending/README.md

 Sanford School of Public Policy, Duke University
 October 18, 2016

+## Full results

+The results from an R Notebook are visible at [a19_expenditures.nb.html](https://htmlpreview.github.io/?https://raw.githubusercontent.com/andrewheiss/a19-regional-spending/master/a19_expenditures.nb.html)

 ## Data

 Data comes from Article 19's annual reports that include breakdowns of spending by regional purpose.
 This breakdown was not provided before 2011.